 - Details about your income, expenses and other assets like cash in the bank

 - If you are a servicemember and have received permanent change of station (PCS) orders.
 (This is important to mention, because you may qualify for loss mitigation options because of your military move.)

 Many mortgage servicers have programs to help people avoid foreclosure.
 Your mortgage servicer will look at your situation to consider the options that may be available to you.
 The servicer may ask you to fill out a mortgage assistance application.
 After the servicer reviews the completed application, it will let you know what loss mitigation options, if any, it will offer to you.

-Next, call a HUD-approved housing counselor.
-Through the Department of Housing and Urban Development (HUD), you can find a housing counselor to help you.
+Next, call a HUD-approved housing counseling agency.
+Through the Department of Housing and Urban Development (HUD), you can find an agency to help you.
 The counselor can:

 - Discuss your situation and whether you qualify for any programs or additional help

 - Help you understand the loss mitigation options your servicer offers and which options might work best for you

 - Guide you through the process of working with your servicer and any other programs and paperwork you may need

 - Help you at little or no cost with budgeting, credit card debt, or other financial problems that may be making it hard to pay your mortgage